neurophant/ouija/README.rst

 Entities
 --------

+* Cipher - cipher implementation - FernetCipher out of the box
+* Entropy - entropy control implementation - SimpleEntropy out of the box
-* Tuning - relay-proxy interaction settings
+* Tuning - relay/proxy and connector/link interaction settings
 * Relay - HTTPS proxy server interface
 * Connector - relay connector, which communicates with proxy link
 * Proxy - proxy server, which gets requests from relay and sends back responses from remote servers